Our most frequently asked questions

 DO NEIL AND REUBEN STILL DO HOME INSPECTIONS?

-Neil still does TISH evaluations, Mold Screenings and Mold Inspections.
+Neil still does TISH evaluations.
 Reuben does not.